Designing Lattice Structures for Biologically-Relevant Medical Implants

 - Correlation between optimal pore/strut sizes and macro stiffness of structures – preventing stress-shielding and adjacent biological issues

 - Manipulation of mechanical properties via computational methods (functional lattice grading, topology optimization, etc.)

 These kinds of problems create challenges for many software tools to build the kinds of structures that will lead to the next generation of orthopedic implants.
 Furthermore, with SLM (selective laser melting) machines becoming more advanced, manufacturing of these complex structures is becoming more and more of a reality – with machines now capable of resolving strut sizes under 0.100 mm (0.004”) and features as small as 0.080 mm (0.003”).

-nTop Platform is next-generation software that is helping solve these engineering challenges, providing powerful tools that allow for advanced lattice-feature manipulation.
+nTop Platform is the next generation software that is helping solve these engineering challenges, providing powerful tools that allow for advanced lattice-feature manipulation.
 Functionally grading lattice structures is a challenging problem, but using various capabilities in nTop Platform allows the design engineer to take TPMS lattices and grade them to any ramped structure.

 A 20 mm cube with non-variable, 10 mm Gyroid TPMS cells.

 The same 20 mm cube with functionally-graded Gyroid TPMS cells modified about 2 axes (X and Y).
 Note that the periodicity in the X and Y directions varies throughout the length.